 Former Staff Sgt.
 Scott Dunckel, US Army

 Scott grew up in Michigan and was always an outdoors kind of guy.
-He worked construction and decided when he graduated from high school that joining the military would give him opportunities to build new things in new places, to have a purpose and to broaden his horizons.
+He worked in construction and decided when he graduated from high school that joining the military would give him opportunities to build new things in new places, to have a purpose, and broaden his horizons.

 He speaks well of his time in the military as it did give him those tools and so much more.
 He saw a world of opportunity and met people from all walks of life that really made him think outside of the small town he grew up in and appreciate that small-town experience at the same time.

 Scott served as a combat engineer, and his key mission was moving ahead of the troops seeking out explosives with a special vehicle that would detect them and mark them.
 One day an explosive detonated before he detected it, blasting his vehicle and causing compression injuries in multiple places down his spine, as well as a traumatic brain injury.

 He was medically discharged in 2014.
 He continues to work with pain management and find motivation after leaving the job he loved, and he is going back to school to learn to weld.